-Aircon Trips When Multiple Units on
+Why Does My Aircon Trip When Multiple Units Are On?

 If trips only happen when more than one unit runs, the issue could be a tight circuit, a weak startup component, or hidden insulation damage.
 The combination that triggers the trip narrows the cause fast.